lossyrob/vtt-to-md/.paw/work/default-include-timestamps/Docs.md

 - `none`: do not include timestamps in Markdown output
 - `first`: include the first timestamp per speaker turn
-- `each`: include a timestamp for every cue
+- `each`: include cue timestamps (currently prints the first timestamp of the turn due to consolidation)

 ### Resolution and precedence